sepehr-safari/nostr-deploy-cli/examples/basic-usage.md

-# Basic Usage Examples
+# Basic Usage Examples - Pubkey Static Websites NIP

-This document shows common usage patterns for the Nostr Deploy CLI.
+This document shows how to use the Nostr Deploy CLI with the **Pubkey Static Websites NIP** standard, where your Nostr public key (npub) becomes your unique subdomain.

 ## First Time Setup